-Social media is now the dominant force in a companies’ marketing tool kit.
-It’s the most important weapon in the fight for brand awareness.
+Social media is a dominant force in a company’s marketing tool kit.
+It’s one of the most important weapons in the fight for brand awareness.
 It’s changed the interface in which businesses interact with their customers and evolved the relationship of customer and creator.
-A recent study showed that only 24% of businesses have zero online presence, with over 90% using Facebook.
-So it’s no wonder that there are social media risks that businesses must be aware of.
+With over 70% of small businesses using social media, it is vital risks are known so they can be avoided.

 Developing a social media policy and training your staff

-Whilst it’s still only applicable in Australia, it’s always good practice to monitor and remove harmful content in case anything gets introduced within your country.
-Also having a page full of spam isn’t going to appeal to a potential customer.
-Thus, ensure your page is clean, relevant and topical.
+User-generated content can increase reach and engagement, but it also makes you more prone to risk that could go as far as legal trouble.
+With that in mind, it’s always good practice to monitor and remove harmful content.
+Plus, a page full of spam isn’t going to appeal to a potential customer.
+So, always ensure your page is clean, relevant and topical.

 Dealing with customer complaints carefully

-Monitoring use of your brand and fake users and pages
+Monitoring use of your brand, plus fake users and pages

 Brand owners should be vigilant of the generic use of their brand by social media users.
-Facebook gives users the functionality of making pages at their own free will.
-This runs the risk of affecting your brand.
-As the content isn’t being monitored and it lies in the hands of a generic user.
-Failure to monitor your brand on social media could tarnish your trademarks and make them lose their aura.
+Facebook gives users the functionality of making pages of their own free will.
+This runs the risk of affecting your brand as the content isn’t being monitored and it lies in the hands of a generic user.
+Failure to monitor your brand on social media could tarnish your company and leave you lacking authority.

-Keeping an eye on infringers on social media sites is important.
-As they pose a potential threat when using fake pages and usernames.
+Be sure to also keep an eye out for any fake pages and usernames.
 Coca Cola’s Facebook page was originally made by two fans because they loved the brand.
-This may cause no harm the brand but it can still infringe on intellectual property rights, which can be dangerous.
-Facebook and Twitter will often take down infringing content but monitoring pages anyway is advised.
+This may cause no harm to the brand but it can still infringe on intellectual property rights, which can be dangerous.
+Facebook and Twitter will often take down infringing content, but monitoring pages anyway is advised.

 If a social media network refuses to take down a fake page or username, legal action and advice is available.